JohnCaboose/edaf65project/src/client/view/README.md

 # How to use View

 The class `View` is a monitor which consists of a grid of `Tile`s representing the play field.
-Every `Tile` on the play field can be colored by calling `View.color(int, int, String)`.
+Every `Tile` on the play field can be colored by calling `View.colorTileAt(int, int, String)`.
 At the time of writing, five different colors are supported:

 * Red
 * Green